collectif-dao/dg-research/MODELLING_CAPABILITIES.md

 ## Possible questions to be answered

+Here are some examples of questions that model can currently answer:
+- Do all parts of DG work properly?
+- Can signaling be randomly activated in regular DG flow? (threshold too low?)
+- What could be different actor reaction time disctribution assumptions and what could they affect?
+- Will DG reach thresholds in set timelines given specific actor reaction distribution?
+- What could be the maximal thresholds for Veto Signalling given specific actor reaction distribution?
+- What is the cost requirement for specific attacks (e.g. loop)?
+- How many actors needed to coordinate (stETh wallet distribution)?
+- Which wallets can be in 1,2,3 coordination per threshold?

+Plus, any specific questions to test numeric model parameters could be asked or specific attack scenarios could be simulated.

 ## Scenarios in the pipeline (2024.09.29)

 - Proposal impact labels
   - How general system health will be affected if majority of proposals a biased towards specific groups of actors in the system and harms the others
 - DAO and stETH misalignment
   - Cost of misaligned decision (e.g. DAO decision goes against community → cost of decision)
+- Additional simulations discussed in the word document
 - ...